Estimating Treatment Effects for Depression in Longitudinal Therapy Switching Settings

 Publication

-My research interests include computing and programmable matter.
+My research interests include Causal Inference, Survival Analysis, and Digital Twin.

 Lu Wang